-This summer, Daily Deepstacks events will take place inside the massive Rio Pavilion (pictured above) and the Rio Convention Center every day at 3 p.m., 6 p.m., and 10 p.m. from May 29 through July 12.
-The tournaments will feature 30-minute levels with 25/50 blinds to start and unlimited re-entries through the fourth level.
-The 3 p.m. events (changed from 2 p.m. last year) are a $235 buy-in with 15,000 starting chips; the 6 p.m. events are $185 buy-in with 10,000 starting chips; and the 10 p.m. events are $135 with 5,000 starting chips.
+This summer, Daily Deepstacks events will take place inside the massive Rio Pavilion (pictured above) and the Rio Convention Center almost every day at 2 p.m., 5 p.m., 7 p.m. and 9 p.m.
+The tournaments (excluding the Turbo) will feature 30-minute levels with 25/50 blinds to start and unlimited re-entries through the fourth level.

 The Daily Deepstacks certainly live up to their name and allow for a lot of play early on, but the blinds catch up quickly near the money bubble.
 By the time players reach the final table early in the morning, most stacks are short and the tournament turns into a shove-fest, resulting in a lot of deal-making.

 The fields are loaded with pros and novices, and you may even see some world champions enter the mix during the summer.
-Chris Moneymaker and Greg Raymer both took part in Daily Deepstacks $235 events last summer, and Raymer even made a deep run in one, finishing 31st for $836.
+Chris Moneymaker and Greg Raymer have both played in Daily Deepstacks $235 events over the years.

 Registration for the Daily Deepstacks can be found inside the Pavilion Room where you will need your Total Rewards Player Card to sign up for an event.
 For more information, visit WSOP.com.